sauravabc16/Calculator/README.md

 # Scientific Calculator

-This repository provides a simple command-line scientific calculator written in Python.
+This repository provides a simple scientific calculator written in Python.
+It can run either as a command-line tool or with a small graphical interface built using Tkinter.

 ## Usage